EPERLab/CLEW/docs/fichas/12_Water_distribution.rst

 EmissionActivityRatio[r,t,e,m,y]
 ---------

-The data of emissions is based on the National Inventory of Greenhouse Gases and Carbon Absorption from the National Meteorological Institute.
+The data of emissions is based on the National Inventory of Greenhouse Gases and Carbon Absorption from the National Meteorological Institute (IMN).

 .. table::
    :align:   center